-Real estate experts have for time immemorial said that the real estate sector is for everyone and that investments made there could be life changing in many ways, for people who haven’t given it much thought.
-Investors can fit real estate investments into their strategy and portfolio even in times when the equities markets remain volatile and other investments remain risky.
+Real estate experts have for time immemorial said that the real estate sector is for everyone and that investments made there could be life-changing in many ways, for people who haven’t given it much thought.
+Investors can fit real estate investments into their strategy and portfolio even in times when the equities markets remain volatile, and other investments remain risky.

 The housing market is usually the place where real estate investments are made by regular people.
 Home buyers looking to invest in their own home know that it is something they are going to be grateful for.
-Many home owners have a large portion of their value tied to a housing mortgage.
-However buying a primary home where one dwells is not the only way to invest in the real estate sector.
+Many homeowners have a large portion of their value tied to a housing mortgage.
+However, buying a primary home where one dwells is not the only way to invest in the real estate sector.
 There are other ways that regular people can invest in the real estate market including buying secondary properties like homes that can be rented out online, real estate income trusts and real estate limited partnerships.

 Like with just about every other investment, in this sector too, it is important to remember not to put all your eggs in the same basket.
-While individual choices can change for person to person depending on income type and usage of the said property, a simple rule to remember is that a single asset should not take up above 50 percent of a portfolio.
+While individual choices can change for person to person depending on income type and usage of the said property, a simple rule to remember is that a single asset should not take up above 50 per cent of a portfolio.

 However these are vulnerable times, many people are questioning whether it is a wise move to buy real estate at a time like this when prices are falling on a yearly basis.
 Some experts clarify that buying a primary residence for your own use is not really an investment in a traditional sense.
 It is unlikely you would sell and move out of the area to make a profit if you see prices in the area appreciating, especially if you enjoy living in the house.

 A good way to make smart decisions in the real estate sector is to look at trends in the area your property is located.
-Don’t rely on current prices and neighborhood statistics alone; explore other things such as economic development in the area or any new ventures coming up in the future.
+Don’t rely on current prices and neighbourhood statistics alone; explore other things such as economic development in the area or any new ventures coming up in the future.

 Apart from primary and secondary homes, other ways to invest in the real estate sector include REITs (Real Estate Investment Trust) and RELPs (Real Estate Limited Partnership).
 A REIT is a type of security that invests in real estate through property or mortgages and often trades on major exchanges like a stock.
 REITs provide investors with an extremely liquid stake in real estate.
 They receive special tax considerations and typically offer high dividend yields.